ouuan/naive-ui/src/tabs/demos/enUS/addable.demo.md

 # Addable

 Add some tabs.
-Only work with `'card'` type.
+Only work with the `'card'` type.

 ```html
 <n-tabs